Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 } TreeHeadTBS;
 ~~~

+The `max_ahead` and `max_behind` fields contain the maximum amount of time in
+milliseconds that a tree head may be ahead of or behind the user's local clock
+without being rejected.
+The `reasonable_monitoring_window` contains the
+Reasonable Monitoring Window, defined in {{reasonable-monitoring-window}}, in
+milliseconds.
+If the Transparency Log has chosen to define a maximum lifetime
+for log entries, per {{maximum-lifetime}}, this duration in milliseconds is
+stored in the `maximum_lifetime` field.

+Finally, `Hash.Nh` is the output size of the ciphersuite hash function in bytes.

 ## Update Format

-The updates committed to by a combined tree structure contain the new value of a
+The updates committed to by the prefix tree contain the new value of a label,
-label, along with additional information depending on the deployment mode
+along with additional information depending on the deployment mode of the
-of the Transparency Log.
+Transparency Log.
 They are serialized as follows:

 ~~~ tls-presentation
 struct {